 Today I’m talking all about Turk’s Cap (Malvaviscus arboreus) – a plant native to my state of Texas!
 If you’re a flower gardener, you know that one of our chief struggles is finding plants that will flower in the shade.

 Here in Texas, we have the dual challenge of finding plants that will do well in the shade, but also withstand staggering temps and drought conditions in late summer.
 Turk’s Cap satisfies both of these needs while being very easy to care for.

 5 Reasons to Grow Turk’s Cap

 We have three plants growing in a shady corner of our backyard.
 I consider Turk’s Cap a great intro plant for someone beginning native plant gardening because it is so easy to grow.
+It is one of my favorite Texas natives.
 Here are some reasons to add it to your yard:

-2. One of the few plants that blooms prolifically in shade
+2. One of the few plants that blooms prolifically in part shade

 Many of us have trees in our yards creating shady conditions in many areas.
-This is a great plant to grow in these areas if you want a pop of color.
+This is a good choice to grow in part sun or partial shade flower beds if you want a pop of color.